 Title and Land Records is part of the Bureau of Survey and Mapping within the Division of State Lands.
-The section:

-> Provides presentation, reproduction, research and general administration of the land records of the Board of Trustees of the Internal Improvement Trust Fund (Governor and Cabinet).
+Provides presentation, reproduction, research and general administration of the land records of the Board of Trustees of the Internal Improvement Trust Fund (Governor and Cabinet).

 Allows the maintenance of existing records, processing of new incoming records, research and filling of orders relating to copies of the various records, such as the original survey field notes, plats and deeds, maintenance of the state-owned land inventory and public land inventory; processing of disclaimers, quitclaim deeds, filled land certificates, erosion line control applications and drafting of agenda items for the Board of Trustees.